silentorb/marloth-story/books/fairytale/part4.md

 hurrying back with an angry mob chasing you."

-James ducked down as a zombie child lunged at him, missed, and fell into the street below.
-"Well now there is.
+James ducked down as a zombie child lunged at him, missed, and fell into the streets below.
+"Well sorry but now there is.
 Can you fly ahead and tell Mr.
 Mosspuddle to hurry?"

 "Certainly.
 I can tell him you once again climbed into more trouble than